LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Evaluation

-0.06in {\bf C. Comparison with 5G Simulators: } One might ask: \textit{Why develop a new analytical model for latency estimation instead of relying on existing 5G simulators?} To address this, we evaluated \thesystem against two 5G simulators: the MATLAB 5G Toolbox~\cite{matlab}, and 5G-LENA~\cite{5Glena}, an open-source module built on top of ns-3~\cite{ns3}. \thesystem demonstrates superior performance in both accuracy and computational efficiency compared to these simulators.
+One might ask: \textit{Why develop a new analytical model for latency estimation instead of relying on existing 5G simulators?} To address this, we evaluated \thesystem against two 5G simulators: the MATLAB 5G Toolbox~\cite{matlab}, and 5G-LENA~\cite{5Glena}, an open-source module built on top of ns-3~\cite{ns3}. \thesystem demonstrates superior performance in both accuracy and computational efficiency compared to these simulators.
 As illustrated in \cref{fig:latency-comparison-simulation}, \thesystem more accurately captures the latency distribution across two representative scenarios.
 In contrast, both MATLAB and 5G-LENA significantly underestimate the latency range and fail to replicate the actual distribution shape.
 Beyond accuracy, the computational cost of traditional simulators is prohibitive.
-For example, simulating the transmission of 10,000 packets for a single configuration--which takes 16.8 minutes in a real testbed--required a few minutes in 5G-LENA and MATLAB.
-In contrast, \thesystem computes the full latency distribution in just 2 milliseconds--making it three orders of magnitude faster than 5G-LENA and MATLAB.
+For example, simulating the transmission of \num{10000} packets for a single configuration required a few minutes in 5G-LENA and MATLAB.
+In contrast, \thesystem computes the full latency distribution in just \SI{2}{\milli\s}--making it three orders of magnitude faster than 5G-LENA and MATLAB.